StevenMMortimer/ge-sklearn-pipeline-example/README.md

 In this script there are sections which validate the data against the created expectations.
 At the end of each section there is an `assert` check that the validation run was successful.
-The process will stop if the expectations are not met.
-If everything was successful you should see the validations of the run stored in `uncommitted/validations` of your Great Expectations folder.
+The script will generate an `AssertionError` if any of the expectations are not met.
+If the run was successful you should see the validations of the run stored in `uncommitted/validations` of your Great Expectations folder.

 ---